tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 There will be no exclusive-use data rights to observations collected by TESS.
 All data will be made available through the MAST public archive once data processing and validation is complete.

-**Proposals are due at 4.30pm Eastern Time on September 29, 2017.** Proposal must be submitted via the [Research Proposal System](https://heasarc.gsfc.nasa.gov/ark/rps/).
+**Proposals are due at 4.30pm Eastern Time on October 6, 2017.** Proposal must be submitted via the [Research Proposal System](https://heasarc.gsfc.nasa.gov/ark/rps/).

 ### Permitted science areas